anandimous/chainge/README.md

-# chainge - The Social Blockchain App
+# chainge - The Social Impact Blockchain App

 ## Intro
 **chainge** is a revolutionary app designed for refugees to incorporate their daily life initiatives into a systematic,